 Big Agnes makes some of our favorite lightweight backpacking tents, which feature high-quality construction and a great balance of performance and weight-savings.
 In the budget category, the Blacktail is their best all-arounder.
 Essentially Big Agnes’ version of the REI Trail Hut 2, the Blacktail 2 offers a roomy floor plan and generous headroom by way of pre-bent poles and a ridge pole at the apex.
 Ventilation is high with a good amount of mesh in the body and two rainfly vents, and two doors and two vestibules make living easy for two.
 Finally, the Blacktail includes the same premium finishes we see in Big Agnes’ pricier designs, including details like a Quick Stash doorkeeper, media pockets with cord routing, and precut guylines.

-At $250, the Blacktail 2 will cost you $50 more than the Trail Hut 2, and unlike the REI design it’s less likely to be found on sale.
-On the other hand, the Blacktail is a full pound lighter, yet still features durable 68-denier fabrics in the floor and fly.
+At $250, the Blacktail 2 will cost you around $20 more than the Trail Hut 2, and unlike the REI design, it’s less likely to be found on sale.
+On the other hand, the Blacktail is a full pound lighter yet still features durable 68-denier fabrics for the floor and fly.
 But the Big Agnes does fall a bit in between categories: If we really want to save money, we’ll reach for a tent like the Trail Hut 2 above; if headroom is top priority, the Nemo Aurora is a better pick.
-But for a well-rounded tent that puts it all together, the Blacktail 2 is a great design with Big Agnes’ tried and true quality.
+But for a well-rounded tent that puts it all together, the Blacktail 2 is a great design with Big Agnes’ tried-and-true quality.

 See the Big Agnes Blacktail 2